 - 1. Team Leader: GRID Alternatives' Team Leader Program offers experienced volunteers more comprehensive, in-depth training to further develop their skills and increase employment opportunities in the growing solar jobs market.
 Team Leaders log a minimum of 40 hours on GRID Alternatives' installations, complete a suite of six certifications on technical skills, attend a leadership skills workshop, and complete two installations to signoff on skills with a GRID installation supervisor.
 A minimum of one (1) Team Leader must participate on the installation to meet the requirement for this category. - 2.
 SolarCorps Fellow: SolarCorps opportunities at GRID Alternatives include fellowships in project management, system design, marketing and outreach, communications, job trainee and volunteer management, market development, construction, and fundraising.
 These are one-year paid fellowships that are based on the AmeriCorps program and are sometimes combined with additional funding from the Corporation for National and Community Service.
 A minimum of one (1) SolarCorps Fellow must participate on the installation to meet the requirement for this category. - 3.
 Job Training Student: Some of GRID Alternatives' in-house installations are reserved for job training groups of students from job training programs.
 These are students from community colleges, vocational high schools, or community job training programs that generally have completed a PV-classroom component, but utilize GRID's installation as the hands-on, real-world application of the skills they are learning in a classroom.
 A minimum of three (3) students from a job training organization group must participate on the installation to meet the requirement for this category. - 4.
 Installation Basics Training (IBT) Participant: GRID's Installation Basics Training (IBT) program awards trainees with certificates for industry-relevant skills learned and demonstrated in GRID's unique, hands-on training environment under the supervision of our professional solar installation staff.
 GRID currently offers 11 Skills Certificates that cover a variety of array and electrical skills, such as conduit bending and racking installations.
 To earn all 11 Skills Certificates, IBTs typically need to dedicate 130-300 hours in the field (8-20 complete installations).
-A minimum of three (3) IBT participants must participate on the installation to meet the requirement. - 5.
-Design & Construction Intern: Design and construction internships allow job seekers the opportunity to explore a solar career in a real work environment while being coached through skill development.
+A minimum of three (3) IBT participants must participate on the installation to meet the requirement.

+5. Design & Construction Intern: Design and construction internships allow job seekers the opportunity to explore a solar career in a real work environment while being coached through skill development.
 GRID design & construction interns spend at least 6 weeks and up to 4 months gaining solar installation training and experience on GRID's in-house installations.
 Depending on their focus, interns may support with site visits, system design, or direct installation.
 Internships include job search support, hard and soft skills development under the instruction and supervision of experienced GRID staff, and individualized goals depending on prior experience and personal objectives.
 A minimum of one (1) Design & Construction Intern must participate on the installation to meet the requirement for this category.

-Subcontractor Partnership Program Installation Model: If a DAC-SASH project is installed under the SPP model, the sub-contractor must hire at least one eligible job trainee to work on the installation, providing at least one paid workday.
+Subcontractor Partnership Program Installation Model: If a DAC-SASH project is installed under the regular or full SPP model, the sub-contractor must hire at least one eligible job trainee12 to work on the installation, providing at least one paid workday.
 Both the sub-contractor and the job trainee must complete the DAC-SASH SPP Affidavit, certifying the job training opportunity was provided.
+If a project is installed under GRID's newer install-only SPP model, where the sub-contractor completes the installation but does no upfront legwork such as design, then in that case GRID has the option of fulfilling the job training requirement via its regular channels.